Resources

 Dentures vs. Implants

 Dentures are temporary in the sense that they can be removed.
 However, dental implants are permanent fixtures that are fixed to the jawbone.
-Through a prosthesis, a metal post is placed into the bone, and a crown is placed over top once the bone has healed.
+Through a prosthesis, a metal post is placed into the bone, and a crown is placed over the top once the bone has healed.
 This is called an abutment.

 If you’re not sure which option is right for you, speak with your dental professional to see what they recommend.